misicnenad/cairo-book/src/ch16-02-03-testing-components.md

 Because `MockContract` embeds `CounterComponent`, the methods of `CounterComponent` defined in the `CounterImpl` block can now be used on a `TestingState` object.

-Now that we have made these methods available, we need to instantiate an object of type `TestingState`, that we will use to test the component.
+Now that we have made these methods available, we need to instantiate an object of type `TestingState`, which we will use to test the component.
 We can do so by calling the `component_state_for_testing` function, which automatically infers that it should return an object of type `TestingState`.

 We can even implement this as part of the `Default` trait, which allows us to return an empty `TestingState` with the `Default::default()` syntax.

 Let's summarize what we've done so far:

-- We defined a mock contract that embeds the component we want to test.
+- We defined a mock contract that embeds the component we want to test
-- We defined a concrete implementation of `ComponentState<TContractState>` using a type alias with `MockContract::ContractState`, that we named `TestingState`.
+- We defined a concrete implementation of `ComponentState<TContractState>` using a type alias with `MockContract::ContractState`, which we named `TestingState`
-- We defined a function that uses `component_state_for_testing` to return a `TestingState` object.
+- We defined a function that uses `component_state_for_testing` to return a `TestingState` object

 We can now write tests for the component by calling its functions directly, without having to deploy a mock contract.
-This approach is more lightweight than the previous one, and it allows testing internal functions of the component that are not exposed to the outside world trivially.
+This approach is more lightweight than the previous one, and it allows testing internal functions of the component that are not exposed to the outside world in a straightforward manner.

 ```rust, noplayground
 {{#rustdoc_include ../listings/ch16-building-advanced-starknet-smart-contracts/listing_04_test_component/src/tests_direct.cairo:test}}